English Grammar

 Example Sentences

-2. This test is more difficult than the last one.
+• This book is more interesting than the other one.

 Now that you have a solid understanding of comparative and superlative adjectives, it’s time to dive deeper into some of the most common questions learners have.
 Let’s take a closer look at some frequently asked questions.